 All equally impressive in their own way, the Gelato strain is a must try for any cannabis enthusiast.
 What we love so much about Gelato, is not just how great a strain it is, but also everything it has gone on to create.

 Gelato has been crossed with various strains over the years and each time it has gone on to breed another legendary strain.
-Take Runtz, Biscotti and Ice Cream Cake as examples, three strains that are arguably some of the most sought-after buds in dispensaries and seed banks across the globe.
+Take Runtz, Biscotti and Ice Cream Cake strains as examples - three strains that are arguably some of the most sought-after buds in dispensaries and seed banks across the globe.

 What is the strongest Gelato strain?